-- 61 per cent pays for municipal services
+- 62 per cent pays for municipal services

-- 36 per cent is collected on behalf of the Government of Alberta for education
+- 35 per cent is collected on behalf of the Government of Alberta for education

 - 3 percent supports the Strathcona County Library and Heartland Housing Foundation

-A. A sample single family residential property assessed at $419,000 will pay approximately $153 per month in 2013 property taxes for Strathcona County municipal services including:
+A. A sample single family residential property assessed at $446,000 will pay approximately $159 per month in 2016 property taxes for Strathcona County municipal services including:

 Also, as part of residential property taxes for this sample property,

 - By mail (post dated cheques are accepted)

 Strathcona County offers a convenient payment plan that enables you to pay your property tax in 12 monthly payments (January - December), instead of one annual payment.
 There are no fees or charges for the monthly payment plan.

-A. Property taxes are due on June 28, 2013
+A. Yes.
+Property taxes are due on June 30, 2016

-(Your tax bill covers the period January 1, 2013 to December 31, 2013).
+(Your tax bill covers the period from January 1, 2016 to December 31, 2016)